-A baby nasal aspirator is an easy-to-use and gentle handheld suction device that hygienically removes the mucus caused by colds.
+A baby nasal aspirator is a handheld suction device that hygienically removes the mucus caused by colds.
 Immature lungs, small airways and the inability to clear mucus themselves make congestion particularly upsetting for little ones, but aspirators help babies (and parents) feel more comfortable.

 In Australia, nose aspirators come in a few different forms, including automatic units that do all the work for you and budget-friendly manual ‘snot suckers’.
-To help you choose the right product, we’ve listed some of the key points to consider before you buy.
+To help you choose the best baby nasal aspirator for your needs, we’ve listed some of the key points to consider before you buy.

-What to look for when buying a nasal aspirator for baby
+What to look for when buying a baby nasal aspirator

-Type of aspirator – Electric aspirators are battery-operated and simple to use – just pop it in your child’s nose, press the button and watch the automatic suction gently extract the mucus into a separate chamber.
-Manual aspirators usually require saline drops to help loosen mucus before either using a bulb aspirator or a one-way tube that is sucked on by a parent.
+Type of aspirator – An electric nasal aspirator is battery-operated and simple to use.
+Just pop it in your child’s nose, press the button and watch it create suction and gently extract the mucus into a separate chamber.
+Manual aspirators usually require nasal saline drops to help loosen mucus before either using a bulb aspirator or a one-way tube that is sucked on by a parent.